-With traditional exercise and dieting, it’s not possible to directly target where you lose weight.
-The way your body both stores excess caloric energy and uses it will differ from the next person.
+With traditional exercise and dieting, targeting where you lose weight directly is impossible.
+How your body stores excess caloric energy and uses it will differ from the next person.
 For some, the body naturally stores any caloric excess in the belly, while for others, it might be the bust, thighs, buttocks, or several other areas.
 Much of this has to do with genetics.
-While you cannot directly target where you burn fat during exercise, there are other options.
-Non-surgical body contouring helps you target stubborn fat surplus areas in ways no amount of dieting and exercise can do.
+Other options exist while you cannot directly target where you burn fat during exercise.
+Non-surgical body contouring helps you target stubborn fat surplus areas in ways no amount of dieting and training can do.
 But what is non-surgical body contouring, and how can you take advantage of the available options?
-Here is an overview of popular body contouring methods and when each might be used.
+Here is an overview of famous body contouring methods and when each might be used.

 What is Non-Surgical Body Contouring?

 Body contouring is broken down into surgical and non-surgical.
-Surgical methods include liposuction, tummy tucks, and other procedures where you undergo some kind of surgical procedure.
-Surgical methods are often recommended if there is a substantial amount of fat you’re looking to shed or if you’re interested in combining procedures.
-For example, many women follow their pregnancy by scheduling breast augmentation surgery and a tummy tuck to help restore their body back to pre-pregnancy shape.
+Surgical methods include liposuction, tummy tucks, and other procedures where you undergo some surgical procedure.
+Surgical techniques are often recommended if there is a substantial amount of fat you’re looking to shed or if you’re interested in combining procedures.
+For example, many women follow their pregnancy by scheduling breast augmentation surgery and a tummy tuck to help restore their body to pre-pregnancy shape.

-If you wonder what is non-surgical body contouring and how it works, here is the right answer to it.
+If you wonder what non-surgical body contouring is and how it works, here is the correct answer.
 Non-surgical body contouring works from outside the body to target stubborn areas around the body.
-In some way or another, most of these methods will kill fat cells, which causes the body to process the dead fat cells eventually.
-There is no scaring left behind and, because it can take weeks (or even a few months) to realize the final results, it can mimic that of natural weight loss.
+In some way or another, most of these methods will kill fat cells, which causes the body to process the dead fat cells.
+There is no scaring left behind, and because it can take weeks (or even a few months) to realize the final results, it can mimic that of natural weight loss.
 This way, if you don’t want to tell people that you underwent a non-surgical body contouring procedure, you don’t have to (with surgical procedures, there’s often a dramatic removal of fat cells at once).

 This has become one of the most popular forms of non-surgical body contouring in the United States.
-During the procedure, a small, wand-like device is placed over the target area.
-A technician moves the wand about slowly to make sure the entire target area is covered.
+A small, wand-like device is placed over the target area during the procedure.
+A technician moves the wand slowly to ensure the entire target area is covered.
 During CoolSculpting, the fat cells under your skin will be frozen.
 In a sense, the fat cells will experience frostbite, which prevents oxygen, blood, and other nutrients from reaching the frozen cells.
 Eventually, the fat cells will die off due to not receiving blood and oxygen.
 Once dead, your body will process the dead cells and push them out of the body.

 It can take anywhere from a few weeks to several months to experience the final result of CoolSculpting.
-Often several sessions are required, as it is not possible to know exactly how your body will react to the procedure (some people’s fat cells die off easily, while others are a bit more stubborn and require additional sessions).
+Several sessions of Coolsclupting are often required.
+Knowing exactly how your body will react to the procedure is impossible.
+Some people’s fat cells die off quickly, while others are more stubborn and require additional sessions.

-Kybella works faster than CoolSculpting, although it is usually used for smaller target areas, such as under the jaw and around the chin (although it can be used in other areas of the body as well).
+Kybella works faster than CoolSculpting, although it is usually used for smaller target areas.
+Areas where Kybella can have great results are under the jaw and around the chin (although it can also be used in other areas of the body).

 Vanquish and SculptSure